Macintosh Quadra 630: Models

-The Quadra 630 has different names depending on its target market: Macintosh Quadra 630 for professional and business use, Macintosh LC 630 for the K-12 educational market, and Macintosh Performa 630 for the consumer and higher-education markets.
+The computer series has different names depending on its target market: Quadra 630 for professional use, LC 630 for the K-12 education market, and Performa 630 for the consumer and higher-education markets.

 The Performa 630 was sold with several slightly different model numbers, depending on included hardware and software features.
 Some models included a 14" Shadow mask CRT called the Apple Performa Plus Display.